mdrakibhasanrc/Ecommerce-Growth-for-TrendyStyle/README.md

   #### Key Findings:

-## Powerful Reporting with Qualitative and Quantitative Data:
+## Powerful Reporting with Qualitative and Quantitative Data ( Looker Studio + Microsoft Clarity ):
         I) Built a customized dashboard in Looker Studio to monitor key metrics like traffic sources, funnel analysis, device analysis, and eCommerce overview.